mixmastamyk/console/docs/why.rst

 .. rubric:: Terminfo?

-Besides the difficulty factor mentioned, this classic answer to this problem also suffers in that it historically doesn't support "true" color (24 bit) palettes, and is not included by default on Windows.
+Besides the difficulty factor mentioned, this classic answer to this problem also suffers in that it is:

+- Not installed on Windows

+- Not up to date on older OS variants

+- Not up to date with capability support, i.e. lags the real world:

+    - "True color," lagged for almost a decade (though now has some support)

+    - Extended xterm capabilities not fully supported

+    - Many terminals claim xterm support but aren't completely compatible

+    - Tons of obsolete capabilities are supported, crowding the docs

+    - New or experimental capabilities not supported, eg:

+        - Bracketed paste
+        - Clipboard
+        - Curly/colored underlines
+        - Hyper-links

+Turns out that terminfo is a big pain in the butt and not even a full solution for all the trouble.
+I've thought about implementing some support, but it's more of a curiosity at this point.

 Meanwhile, over at the Cheeseshop…